CHESAPEAKE BEACH AREA

 North Beach, 4:39 p.m.
 Sept.
 14. Two men assaulted each other in the parking lot of a fire department.
 A Prince Frederick man, 24, and a Chesapeake Beach man, 26, were charged with second-degree assault.

 Frederick Ave., Sept.
 12 to Sept.
 18. A pressure washer and a 50-foot hose were stolen from a residence.

 PRINCE FREDERICK AREA

 These were among reports received by the Charles County Sheriff’s Office and the Maryland State Police.
 For information, call 301-932-2222 or 301-870-3232.
 Crime Solvers will pay a reward for information leading to an arrest and an indictment in connection with these and other crimes.
 Call the 24-hour hotline at 866-411-8477.
 Callers may remain anonymous.
-The Charles County Sheriff’s Office Web site is www.ccso.us.
-Included at the site are daily news releases, Crime Watch neighborhood statistics, community services, crime-prevention programs and career opportunities.
+The Charles County Sheriff’s Office Web site is www.ccso.us, featuring daily news releases, neighborhood statistics, community services, crime prevention programs and career opportunities.